garvincasimir/csharp-datatables-parser/README.md

 **EF Core 2**

-In EF Core 2 you can map user defined and system scalar valued functions and use them for formatting.
+Thanks to [this](https://github.com/aspnet/EntityFrameworkCore/pull/8507) pull request by [Paul Middleton](https://github.com/pmiddleton), EF Core 2 supports mapping user defined and system scalar valued functions.
+These functions can be used for string conversions and custom formatting.
 The following is an example for SQL Server >= 2012.

 PersonContext.cs
 ```c#